Australian Defence Force Academy: Awards

 Post-graduate studies are provided to civilians, senior members of the ADF and senior public servants.
 Increasingly, distance-education units are being offered for service members not based in Canberra.

 Entrance requirements

-The UNSW and ADF have invested considerable effort in maintaining a high standard of academic performance.
+Entry requires candidates to complete a separate military and academic application, candidates must be successful in both to receive an appointment to ADFA.
+UNSW and ADF have invested considerable effort in maintaining a high standard of academic performance.
 "83 per cent of the more than 600 students enrolled in the three-year course had tertiary entrance scores higher than 80 per cent, placing them among the nation's best academic performers".

 Student performance

 "ADFA's GTS – Good Teaching Scale – is 54, and nearly triple the Group of Eight median of 20.53.
 It's SPR – Student Progress Rate, which calculates the ratio of the load passed to total course load – is 93.7, compared with the Go8 median of 88.
 Its OSI – Overall Satisfaction Index – is 72, [compared to] the Go8 median of 39.1."

 Military training

 Year One Familiarisation Training (YOFT)

-On arrival at ADFA, new Officer Cadets undertake a five-week phase of training known as Year One Familiarisation Training (YOFT).
-Midshipmen join the Officer Cadets approximately two weeks into this training, as they have already received some basic military training as part of their first year in the Navy.
-Year One Familiarisation Training encompasses weapon training, physical training, first aid, drill and academic enrollments.
-The training culminates with the return of second and third year cadets to ADFA, and the conduct of the Chief of the Defence Force (CDF) Parade in late February/early March.
+On arrival at ADFA, new Officer Cadets and Midshipmen undertake a five-week phase of training known as Year One Familiarisation Training (YOFT).
+Year One Familiarisation Training encompasses weapon training, physical training, first aid, drill, academic enrollments and Professional Military Education (PME).
+The training culminates with 'Leadership Challenge One' (LCI), which is a 24hr arduous activity.
+YOFT ends with the return of second- and third-year cadets to ADFA, and the conduct of the Chief of the Defence Force (CDF) Parade in late February/early March.